paracrawl/keops/README.md

 ```

 Please note that a default user "admin" with password "admin" and ADMIN privileges is created.

 Is adviced to log as this user the first time to create a new administrator user, and then remove the default "admin" user for security.

+Is also recommended to change the PostgreSQL user's password from "PASSWORD_FOR_USER_KEOPS" to a secure one.